nuxeo/nuxeo/README.txt

 Setup properties in a file called "build.properties" according to your needs and run "ant deploy" to deploy on a jboss with nuxeo installed.

+This is equivalent to copying the jars to the director
+$JBOSS_HOME/server/default/deploy/nuxeo.ear/plugins.